infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### Create a network ###

-The example below creates a network named "cluster" which aggregates the storage resources controlled by the users involved in this network.
+The example below creates a network named "cluster" which aggregates the silos controlled by the users involved in this network.

 The network can be configured depending on the requirements of the storage infrastructure the administrator is setting up.
 For instance, the number of computing devices could be extremely small, the owners of those computers could be somewhat untrustworthy or their machines could be expected to be turned on and off throughout the day.
 To cater for this the network parameters can be tuned: the overlay's topology, the replication factor, the fault tolerance algorithm, etc.

 The following creates a small storage network, relying on the Kelips overlay network with a replication factor of 3.
-In addition, the administrator decides to contribute two storage resources to the network on creation.
+In addition, the administrator decides to contribute two silos to the network on creation.

 ```
 $> infinit-network --create --as alice --kelips --k 1 --replication-factor 2 --storage local --storage s3 --name cluster